JvanKatwijk/eti-stuff/eti-cmdline/README.md

 where XXX refers to the input device being supported, one of (RTLSDR, SDRPLAY, SDRPLAY_V3, AIRSPY, HACKRF, RAWFILES, WAVFILES)

+Note:
+the SDRplay devices RSP 1, RSP II, RSP 1A, and RSP Duo are supported by both the 2.13 library and the 3.06 library.
+The RSP-Dx is only supported by the 3.06 library

+Use -DSDRPLAY=ON for installing the support software linking to the 2.13 lib Use -DSDRPLAY_V3=ON for installing the 3.06 support

 If `-DDUMPING=ON` is added, the possibility for dumping the input to an ".sdr" file (note that an sdr-file is a ".wav" file, with a samplerate of 2048000 and short int values).